Adolf Hitler's rise to power: From Beer Hall melée to Beer Hall coup d'état

 The trial began in February 1924.
 Hitler endeavored to turn the tables and put democracy and the Weimar Republic on trial as traitors to the German people.
 Hitler was convicted and on 1 April sentenced to five years' of Festungshaft (fortress confinement) at Landsberg Prison.
 He received friendly treatment from the guards; he had a room with a view of the river, wore a tie, had regular visitors to his chambers, was allowed mail from supporters and was permitted the use of a private secretary.

+Hitler's greatest worry during the trial was that he was at risk of being deported back to his native country Austria by the Bavarian government.
+However, the trial judge, Georg Neithardt, was sympathetic toward Hitler and held that the relevant laws of the Weimar Republic could not be applied to Hitler under the terms of the Protection of the Republic:

+Hitler is a German-Austrian.
+He considered himself to be a German.
+In the opinion of the court, the meaning and the terms of section 9, para II of the Law for the Protection of the Republic cannot apply to a man who thinks and feels as German as Hitler, who voluntarily served for four and a half years in the German army at war, who attained high military honours through outstanding bravery in the face of the enemy, was wounded, suffered other damage to his health, and was released from the military into the control of the district Command Munich I."

 Pardoned by the Bavarian Supreme Court, he was released from jail on 20 December 1924, after serving just nine months, against the state prosecutor's objections.
 Hitler used the time in Landsberg Prison to reconsider his political strategy and dictate the first volume of Mein Kampf (My Struggle; originally entitled Four and a Half Years of Struggle against Lies, Stupidity, and Cowardice), principally to his deputy Rudolf Hess.

 After the Beer Hall Putsch, the Nazi Party was banned in Bavaria, but it participated in 1924's two elections by proxy as the National Socialist Freedom Movement (NSFB) (combination of the Deutschvölkische Freiheitspartei (DVFP) and the Nazi Party (NSDAP)).
 In the May 1924 German federal election the party gained seats in the Reichstag, with 6.6% (1,918,329) voting for the Movement.
 In the December 1924 federal election, the National Socialist Freedom Movement lost 18 seats, only holding on to 14 seats, with 3% (907,242) of the electorate voting for Hitler's party.
 The Barmat Scandal was often used later in Nazi propaganda, both as an electoral strategy and as an appeal to anti-Semitism.

 After some reflection, Hitler had determined that power was to be achieved not through revolution outside of the government, but rather through what he called "the path of legality" within the confines of the democratic system established in Weimar.